 So, how do you make sure you have full control of all requirements related to your implementation and change requests?

-Seamlessly connect Jira with IBM DOORS or DOORS Next for optimal control of how your change requests are processed.
+Seamlessly connect Jira with IBM DOORS Next for optimal control of how your change requests are processed.
 Using OSLC technology, OSLC Connect for Jira provides all team members along the lifecycle with access to the original unique artifacts.

 - Real-time access to requirements at any time within Jira, including real-time visibility of updates, changes, and enhancements.